The Unsolved Puzzles Round Table Series:

 Unfortunately,

 Dr Emily Handley, Wicking Dementia Research & Education Centre, has had to cancel her keynote due unexpected health reasons.
+If well, she may join us at the end.

 However, the HIKM ACM Chapter is delighted to announce that industrial artist extraordinaire Sharron T will be headlining the Round-Table instead.